Local Transport

 Chamonix Taxis

 There are a number of taxi services in the valley, which you will need to always book in advance.
 Our partners at Haute Transfer operate an in-resort taxi service and a ski shuttle service which you can either book in advance or when you’re here.
-Use the quick quote panel on this page to send them a request.

 Travelling out of Chamonix